top of page

 Herringbone is one of my favourite ways to lay subways, where the tiles fit together at 90 degrees to each other, creating a pattern similar to chevron.
 Herringbone works best for more classic or tradition interiors, but can work in some contemporary settings too.
 You can also double up on the tiles on each side, creating a fun double herringbone pattern instead.

-bathroom render design, Polytec Tasmanian Oak vanity custom cabinetry joinery, grey wall floor tiles, white herringbone subway tile feature, chrome tapware
+bathroom design, Polytec Tasmanian Oak vanity custom cabinetry joinery, grey wall floor tiles, white herringbone subway tile feature, chrome tapware

-Render of our Brighton bathroom
+Brighton bathroom

 4 | Cross hatch